Flat Bush

 Former Agricultural Soils

-Decades of pastoral farming compacted surface soils and altered drainage patterns across Flat Bush.
-Development requires stripping of topsoil, assessment of the underlying subgrade, and often ground improvement to achieve bearing capacity suitable for residential and commercial building platforms.
-Original farm drainage ditches create localised soft spots.
+Decades of pastoral farming compacted the surface soils and mucked up natural drainage patterns right across the area.
+Development means stripping topsoil, checking what the subgrade is actually doing, and often doing ground improvement work to get bearing capacity up to where it needs to be for building platforms.
+Old farm drainage ditches are a particular trap, creating localised soft spots you won't see coming unless you know where to look.

 Alluvial Stream Corridors

-Multiple stream corridors cross Flat Bush, carrying water toward the Manukau Harbour catchment.
-These corridors contain soft alluvial deposits unsuitable for building without significant ground improvement.
-Auckland Council protects many of these as ecological corridors within the Barry Curtis Park network and Ormiston Town Centre open spaces.
+Multiple stream corridors cross Flat Bush draining toward the Manukau Harbour catchment.
+Soft alluvial deposits in these corridors aren't suitable for building without significant ground improvement first.
+Auckland Council has protected a lot of these as ecological corridors through the Barry Curtis Park network and Ormiston Town Centre open spaces, so development near them comes with real constraints.

 Staged Development Fill Variability